eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 together with Fast DDS.

-Fast DDS has some :ref:`library dependencies <dependencies_compatibilities_library_dependencies>`, e.g. the previously mentioned Fast CDR for data serialization, or OpenSSL for secure communication.
+Fast DDS has some :ref:`library dependencies <dependencies_compatibilities_library_dependencies>`, e.g. the previously mentioned Fast CDR for data serialization, or OpenSSL for secure communications.
 Depending on different :ref:`platform support levels <dependencies_compatibilities_platform_support>`, it has also different :ref:`build dependencies <dependencies_compatibilities_build_system_dependencies>`.